eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 - the data structure has to be relocatable and therefore must not internally use pointers/references
 - no virtual members

+!!! note
+    Most of the STL types cannot be used, but we reimplemented some of them so that they meet the conditions above.
+    You can find an overview [here](https://github.com/eclipse-iceoryx/iceoryx/tree/master/iceoryx_utils#cxx).

 ## Publisher

 A publisher is tied to a topic and needs a service description to be constructed.
 If it is typed one needs to